 (1) In this regulation —

-“hot material” means material having a temperature exceeding 57 degrees Celsius.
+hot material means material having a temperature exceeding 57 degrees Celsius.

 (2) When blasting is to be undertaken in hot material, any person involved in that blasting must use explosives, adopt charging and firing practices, and take precautions in accordance with the relevant procedure.